 Further, the Board has demonstrated its commitment and ability to provide independent oversight of management.
 All directors other than Mr. Bernau and Mr. Ellis are independent, and all of the members of each of the Compensation and Audit Committees are independent.
-Each independent director may call meetings of the independent directors, and may request agenda topics to be added or dealt with in more detail at meetings of the full Board or an appropriate Board committee.
+Since each independent director may call meetings of the independent directors and may request agenda topics to be added or dealt with in more detail at meetings of the full Board or an appropriate Board committee the Board does not believe it necessary to have a lead independent director.